Levi’s GranFondo Relocates, Pivots To Spring, Caps Ridership in 2021

 From the route, the service, and the place--Levi's GranFondo is America's Premier Gran Fondo.
-Options range from an easy 9 miles for kiddos to a mammoth 117 miles to challenge experts and professionals.
-Ride your bike along the edge of the continent and meet the sea.
 It's unlike any other.

 Started in 2009, Levi’s GranFondo is the largest and most famous gran fondo event in the Americas.
 The event is modeled after the gran fondo format popular in European countries with adaptations that highlight the region’s unique culture and character.